Intensity Modulated Radiotherapy of the Prostate

 Intra-fraction image guidance systems* (i.e., real-time within fraction image guidance) used with IMRT are considered not medically necessary.
 (See Related Policies).

 *Examples of the imaging devices include: Calypso® 4D Localization System, AlignRT® radiotherapy positioning system, RayPilot® 4D intra-fraction image guidance system.

-For prostate cancer, external-beam radiation therapy (EBRT) is one accepted option for treatment.
+For prostate cancer, RT is one accepted option for treatment.
 Other treatment options include surgery, hormonal treatment and watchful waiting.

 Conventional external-beam radiation therapy (EBRT)

 Over the past several decades, methods to plan and deliver radiation therapy have evolved in ways that permit more precise targeting of tumors with complex geometries.
 Most early trials used 2-dimensional treatment planning based on flat images, and radiation beams with cross-sections of uniform intensity that were sequentially aimed at the tumor along 2 or 3 intersecting axes.
 Collectively, these methods are termed “conventional external beam radiation therapy” (EBRT).

 Treatment planning evolved by using 3-dimensional images, usually from computed tomography (CT) scans, to delineate the boundaries of the tumor and discriminate tumor tissue from adjacent normal tissue and nearby organs at risk for radiation damage.
 Computer algorithms were developed to estimate cumulative radiation dose delivered to each volume of interest by summing the contribution from each shaped beam.
 Methods also were developed to position the patient and the radiation portal reproducibly for each fraction, and immobilize the patient, thus maintaining consistent beam axes across treatment sessions.
 Collectively, these methods are termed 3-dimensional conformal radiation therapy (3D-CRT).